An image of a supermarket aisle.

 What’s your supermarket’s animal testing policy?

-Last updated May 2024
+Last updated June 2026

 As most UK shoppers buy groceries in supermarkets, we feel it’s so important to provide more information about their animal testing policies.